daigo-arakawa/kitdoc/content/ja/docs/go-globalRC61/AdvancedTopics/ConfiguringaFarmHost.md

 4. The Admin Console starts on the Relay Load Balancer.
 The user can now administer the Relay Load Balancer and all of its dependent hosts.
 5. A maximum of two administration sessions can run on the Relay Load Balancer at any given time, regardless of the **Maximum sessions on this host** setting in the Admin Console and regardless of license restrictions.

 Dependent hosts inherit their list of published applications, server settings, and user settings from the Relay Load Balancer.
 Applications must be installed in the same directory on all dependent hosts.
 Applications do not need to be installed on the Relay Load Balancer.
 When a GO-Global Host is connected to a Relay Load Balancer all of its server settings are synchronized with those of the Relay Load Balancer.

 When any changes are made to the Relay Load Balancer's settings, they are also made to **All Hosts** connected to that Relay Load Balancer.
 The only settings that are allowed to vary are the maximum number of sessions and the name of the Relay Load Balancer.
 All other settings in the **Host Options** and **Application Properties** dialogs are grayed out and cannot be modified.

 When setting up a Relay Load Balancer, if an application is installed but not published on the dependent host, you will need to publish the application on the Relay Load Balancer through the Admin Console.
-For example, if Adobe Reader 7.0 is installed on the dependent host at C:\Program Files\Adobe\Acrobat 8.0\Reader\AcroRd32.exe, open the Admin Console on the Relay Load Balancer and type this path location in the **Executable Path** box in the **Add Application** dialog.
+For example, if Adobe Reader 7.0 is installed on the dependent host at `C:\Program Files\Adobe\Acrobat 8.0\Reader\AcroRd32.exe,` open the Admin Console on the Relay Load Balancer and type this path **location** in the Location box in the **Add Application** dialog.

+{{% alert title="参照" color="info" %}}
->Before publishing an item on a mapped drive, verify that the drive is mapped to the same drive letter and location on the dependent hosts as it is on the Relay Load Balancer.
+Before publishing an item on a mapped drive, verify that the drive is mapped to the same drive letter and location on the dependent hosts as it is on the Relay Load Balancer.
+{{% /alert %}}

 ## Host Selection